Mayandev/django_morec/PAPER.md

 The whole system implement the functions of user login and registration, viewing the latest movie list, movie top list, movie details, recommendation list and its recommendation explanation.
 The system strengthen the user's dependence and trust on the recommendation system, which achieve the purpose of designing this system.

-**Keywords: **Recommendation System, Explainable Recommendation, Flutter Framework, Scheduled Task
+**Keywords**: Recommendation System, Explainable Recommendation, Flutter Framework, Scheduled Task